yhsiah/Appium-Nightwatch/README.md

 After installing the above:

     yarn

-from the the home directory.
+This will install all dependencies.

+Then, run the nightwatch config file to grab the latest selenium server:

+    node nightwatch.conf.js

+### Setting up Appium for ios

-Next, run appium-doctor to check that your Appium is set up correctly for ios.
+Run appium-doctor to check that your Appium is set up correctly for ios.

     ./node_modules/.bin/appium-doctor --ios

+Follow instructions from this.

+## Running tests

-Once this is done, you can run tests on chrome, using selenium:
+Once this is done, you can run tests on chrome for desktop using selenium:

     ./node_modules/.bin/nightwatch

-This will run all tests - which are currently two example tests (one is designed to pass, the other is designed to fail)

-To run the same tests on ios:
+To run the same tests on safari for ios, on simulator:

     ./node_modules/.bin/nightwatch --env ios

+Note that there are two example tests, one is designed to fail and one is designed to pass.